Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 - Select some atoms and type `CODE PART number` in the command-line where `number' is the PART number.
 Using the command-line you can also provide a second numerical value to the PART command - the selected atom's occupancy.

 ## Displaying PART Information
-Displaying PART numbers - under `@Work|Toolbox-Work|Labels` either select PARTs from the drop down menu or click on PARTS.
+Displaying PART numbers - under `@Work|Toolbox-Work|Labels` either select PARTs from the drop down menu or click on PARTs.
 Alternatively, use `CODE showp X`, where X is a space separated list of PARTs, in the command-line.
 Displaying atoms in particular PARTs - under both `@Work|Toolbox-Work|Show-PART` and `@Tools|Disorder|Show PART` are the options to display all atoms assigned to specific PARTs in combination e.g. 0 + 1 or 0 + 2 or all PARTs.
 All atoms in PART 0 are normally 100% occupied.
 In other words they are at that position in every asymmetric unit, while those in other PARTs are not present in every asymmetric unit hence it is normally desirable to see things in combination with atoms in PART 0.
 This can be useful to check that each section of modelled disorder makes chemical and crystallographic sense.